 Speed definitely goes to laser printers.
 Most inkjet printers print between 5 to 15 color pages per minute.
 An average home laser printer is 25 color pages per minute.

-Printing 100 invitations (on both sides) will take 50 minutes with most inkjet printers.
-A laser printer will be done in under 15 minutes.
+Printing 100 invitations (on both sides) takes 50 minutes with most inkjet printers.
+A laser printer is done in under 15 minutes.

 Both laser and inkjet printers have similar paper feed systems.
 Problems may arise from extremely heavy paper.
 It’s just as likely to jam with either type of printer.